kylepjohnson/new-alex-commentaries/scripts/README.md

 Metadata Attributes: [Link](https://archive.org/services/docs/api/metadata-schema/index.html#)

 # Mapping

+## Text File Parsing (test)
 `example_mapping.py` is a program to generate commentary mapping of a sample text book saved in `../example-texts/seymour-il-1-3.txt`, which is downloaded from Archive.org: [Link](https://archive.org/details/firstthreebooks03homegoog/page/n123/mode/2up)

+## Epub File Parsing
+`example_epub.py` is a program to generate commentary mapping of a sample text book saved in `../example-texts/firstthreebooks03homegoog_firstthreebooks03homegoog.epub`, which is downloaded from Archive.org: [Link](https://archive.org/details/firstthreebooks03homegoog/page/n123/mode/2up)

+`data_structure.py` is the data structure of how commentary data is stored.